linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 04 Spreads.md

 LIBOR is introduced in Chapter 2.
 The LIBOR rates that are quoted are: 1-week, 1-month, 2-month, 3-month, 6-month, and 1-year.

 Note that LIBOR are regarded as risk-free rate in this case.
 However, we know that it is not in that these are lending (offer) rates among commercial banks in London.
 Nevertheless, for the sake of convenience, they are adopted as risk-free.
-Another argument (historically only) is that A-rated banks borrow funds at LIBOR and as a result to those banks, LIBOR is risk-free.
+Another argument (historically only) is that A-rated banks borrow funds at LIBOR and as a result, to those banks, LIBOR is risk-free.

 A LIBOR spread refers to corporate bonds that pay floating coupons indexed to LIBOR, that is LIBOR and an added spread, symbolized as $L + s$.
 As an index for the floating coupons, LIBOR here is commonly referred to as the 3-month LIBOR.

 The spread is purely meant as a credit spread, i.e. an extra coupon compensating a default likelihood.
-This is because upon default, investors will not receive the principal back (known as loss given default, or LGD) and hence at normal times the coupon a a bit higher.
+This is because upon default, investors will not receive the principal back (known as loss given default, or LGD) and hence at normal times the coupon is a bit higher.

 ### 4.3.1 Floating Rate Corporate Bond